vfang30/RPG-Project/README.md

 # RPG Project
 * All assets are placeholders

 A hobby project I started in the summer of 2023.
-Most features and ideas for the game are not finalized.
+Most features and ideas for the game are not finalized and the game is still work in progress.

 Currently, the overworld is a 2D side scroller where the player can move around and jump.